RealSteel1974/Diabetes-Predictor/README.md

 # Diabetes-Predictor
-a ML model for predicting diabetes
+a ML model for predicting diabetes built using django

 # Clone the repository to your local machine.
 Install the required dependencies using pip: